|

 production of marker-free

-genetically modified (GM) plants.
+genetically modified plants.

-The development of such plants was
+The development of such plants was recently

-based transformation system allowing the excision of the marker gene from the
+excision of the marker gene from the genome of genetically modified apple plant

 - A new laser mediated